cimage/website/content/doc/410_config-file.md

 Basic configuration {#basic}
 -----------------------------------

 You need to do some [basic configuration](configure) to get going with CImage.
+It concerns configuration of autoloading, (development/production/strict) mode and paths to the image and cache directory.

 This will enable you to move around the files and store them where you want to match your specific system.